First U.S. auction of Gulf of Mexico tracts for wind power set for Aug. 29

 The Department of the Interior said the lease sale will involve more than 300,000 acres (120,000 hectares).
 That includes a 102,480-acre (41,470-hectare) area off the southwest Louisiana coast, and areas covering 102,480 acres (41,470 hectares) and 96,786 acres (39,160 hectares) off Galveston, Texas.

 Plans for the sale come as wind energy projects are already taking shape in the Northeast.
 Earlier this month, the government gave the go-ahead for New Jersey’s first offshore wind farm to begin construction.
-That followed approval of projects now under construction in the northeast, one off Massachusetts and the other off New York and Rhode Island.
+That followed the approval of projects now under construction in the northeast, one-off Massachusetts and the other from New York and Rhode Island.

 “We’re going to the Gulf,” President Joe Biden said Thursday in Philadelphia.
 He was there to tour the Philly Shipyard, where there was a steel-cutting ceremony for the Acadia, a vessel that will help to build offshore wind farms.